FatemehAnami/Text-Summarization/README.md

 # Text-Summarization
-End to End Text Summarization
+End to End Text Summarization with the help of Text summarization pre-trained model in hugging face site.

-## Workflows
+#### Workflows of updating files in each phase of project
 1. Update config.ymal
 2. Update params.yaml
 3. Update entity